openpotato/openholidaysapi.data/README.md

 + Austria (public holidays and school holidays from 2020)
 + Switzerland (public holidays and school holidays from 2020)
 + Liechtenstein (public holidays and school holidays from 2020)
++ Netherlands (public holidays and school holidays from 2020)
 + Luxembourg (public holidays and school holidays from 2020)
 + France (public holidays and school holidays from 2020)